pekkah/tanka-graphql/docs/0-language/02-imports.md

 ## Imports

-GraphQL specfication does not yet provide a way of importing types in SDL from other sources.
+GraphQL specification does not yet provide a way of importing types from SDL from other sources.
 There is some [discussion][] on this topic but nothing concrete and "official" is yet released.

 > [graphql-import][] solves this, but the syntax does not feel like